 While the answer to our headline question is fluid (depending on who is swinging the bat), we can now understand 1) how quick the swing is, 2) how quick a pitch can be and 3) how fast the brain and eye has to react to the pitch and initiate the swing.

-We can also see why they say the hardest thing to do in sports is hitting a baseball.
+We can also see why the hardest thing to do in sports is hit a baseball.